 Resource efficiency has long been at the heart of our thinking around sustainability, particularly when it comes to our packaging.
 We have made positive progress across our business in recent years.
 But we know there is much more to be done – by

-That’s why we have embarked on a review of our sustainable packaging strategy to understand what role we should play in unlocking the full potential of the circular economy in this country.
+That’s why at CCEP we have embarked on a review of our sustainable packaging strategy to understand what role we should play in unlocking the full potential of the circular economy in this country.

 Some important actions are well underway.
 For instance: all our bottles and cans are being made as light as possible; are already 100% recyclable; and contain increasing amounts of recycled and renewable material.

 We now want to accelerate our progress, particularly with regards to our plastic bottles, and have been talking with expert organisations and policymakers across Great Britain in recent months to understand their thinking about our packaging and how it should evolve.